-The Company has an enhanced toolkit for generating outperformance.
-Leverage enables us to increase overall gross market exposure whilst varying the net exposure through time, with the aim of enhancing returns over the long term.
+Leverage enables us to increase overall gross market exposure whilst our ability to hold short positions means we can vary the net market exposure over time with the aim of enhancing returns over the long term.

 Broader exposure

 The Company is able to invest without restriction in AIM listed companies, has the ability to invest 15% of gross assets in companies listed overseas and 2.5% of net assets in unquoted companies.
 This further expands our investment universe and provides differentiation from other trusts in the market.